caiosoliverdev/syncyou_talidesk/chat21-web-widget/docs/sdk.md

 * **welcomeMsg**: Set the widget welcome message.
 Value type : string

 * **widgetTitle**: Set the widget title label shown in the widget header.
 Value type : string.
-The default value is SyncYou.
+The default value is Tiledesk.

 * **logoChat**: The url of the logo to show on the widget home page.